urbit/urbit.org-reloaded/content/docs/arvo/dill/_index.md

 [Data Types](/docs/arvo/dill/data-types)

-Reference documentation of the data types used by Jael.
+Reference documentation of the data types used by Dill.